optimamodel/optima/README.rst

     test.sh /src/tests/project_test.py

-Same as with `run.sh`, you can use `--system` as first argument to `test.sh` in order to use pre-installed system-wide python libraries.
+You can use `--system` as first argument to `test.sh` in order to use pre-installed system-wide python libraries.

 Make sure you have user "test" with the password "test" and database "optima_test" in order to run the tests using database.

 # 6. Usage

-If all steps he been completed, run `run.sh` in the server directory, and then go to `http://optima.dev` in your browser (preferably Chrome).
+If all steps have been completed, run ``tox -e runserver`` in the server directory, and then go to `http://optima.dev:8080` in your browser (preferably Chrome).
 You should see the Optima login screen.

 In order to use the application you need to login a registered user.
-In order to register a new user, visit <http://optima.dev/#/register>, and register using any details.
+In order to register a new user, visit <http://optima.dev:8080/#/register>, and register using any details.

 Happy Optimaing!